codehell/users/README.md

-users framework for Go
-a golang DDD implementation
+Users framework for Go ...a golang DDD implementation